About NOWPAP CEARAC

 The geographical coverage of NOWPAP is the marine environment and coastal zones from about 121o E to 143o E longitude, and from approximately 33o N to 52o N latitude.

-For smooth implementation of NOWPAP activities, Regional Activity Centres (RACs) were established in each member state between 2000 and 2002, and the Regional Coordinating Unit (RCU) were established in November 2004, which has two offices: one is in Toyama City, Japan and the other is in Busan City, Korea.
+For smooth implementation of NOWPAP activities, Regional Activity Centres (RACs) were established in each member state between 2000 and 2002.

 What is CEARAC?
+Pamphlet “History of CEARAC”(2014)

-In 1999, the Northwest Pacific Region Environmental Cooperation Center (NPEC) in Toyama, Japan was designated as the Special Monitoring & Coastal Environmental Assessment Regional Activity Centre (CEARAC), a RAC of Japan.
-CEARAC’s responsibility is, as its name tells, monitoring and assessing the marine and coastal environment of the NOWPAP region, providing the member states useful measures to improve the marine environment, and developing assessment and monitoring programmes and/or tools by using new monitoring techniques such as remote sensing.
-The seventh IGM (March 2002, Vladivostok, Russia) decided the prioritized activities of CEARAC, and two working groups (WG) of NOWPAP were established under CEARAC as follows:
+In July 2002, the Memorandum of Understanding (MoU) was concluded between UNEP and NPEC, in which “assessment of the marine and coastal environment of the NOWPAP region” and “development of monitoring and assessment tools by using new monitoring techniques such as remote sensing” were set forth in it as priority working areas of CEARAC.
+Then, the seventh IGM (March 2002, Vladivostok, Russia) decided the prioritized activities of CEARAC, and two working groups (WG) of NOWPAP were established under CEARAC as follows:

-WG4: monitoring and assessment of the marine and coastal environment by using remote sensing
+WG3: monitoring and assessment of Harmful Algal Blooms (HAB) including red tides WG4: monitoring and assessment of the marine and coastal environment by using remote sensing

-Current list of FPs
+Current list of CEARAC FPs As of March 2024

 Country Name Organization